Mutually beneficial partnerships: changing attitudes towards development cooperation

 Drive impact initiative - cover

-As part of its DRIVE Impact Initiative, Friends of Europe will launch its second Working Group Meetings on 22 and 23 October 2024.
-Held online, these Meetings will serve as a crucial step in developing the draft policy recommendations resulting from the discussions at the first round of meetings, focusing on more detailed strategies to reform the world of development cooperation.
+As part of its DRIVE Impact Initiative, Friends of Europe launched its second Working Group Meetings on 22 and 23 October 2024.
+Held online, these Meetings served as a crucial step in developing the draft policy recommendations resulting from the discussions at the first round of meetings, focusing on more detailed strategies to reform the world of development cooperation.

-Each Working Group will dive into the following topics:
+Each Working Group dived into the following topics:

 • Working Group 1 – Rebalancing partnerships and redefining community engagement